knative/docs/docs/eventing/getting-started.md

     kubectl --namespace event-example get triggers
     ```

-    Result: Both the `hello-display` and `goodbye-display` triggers that you created should be listed, for example:
+    This returns the `hello-display` and `goodbye-display` triggers that you created:

     ```sh